 Note: This page is best viewed with Safari.
 Some characters on this page may not display properly with certain web browsers, e.g., Firefox and Camino.

-The lowest energy orbital of the hydrogen atom.
+Let's look at the energy levels of the hydrogen atom.

 Chemisty, The Central Science, 10th Ed.